ulosino/ulosino/CONTRIBUTING.md

 > **Tip:** If you're creating a new distribution page, it is recommended to duplicate `demo.mdx`.
 This ensures you have the latest metadata available.

+> **Note:** Most discontinued operating systems can be carried on ULOSINO, as long as an official reference is still available.
+A website or archived GitHub/GitLab repository with a README would fulfill this.
+Please make it clear (first line) that the OS is discontinued.

+Below is a recommended way to do this.
+There are other ways to do the same thing.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your
    own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local system.